IvanLeffalle/IvanLeffalle/README.md

 🔭 Interested in transitioning into fields like Machine Learning and Artificial Intelligence in the future
 🌟 Skilled in Python and JavaScript

 🌟 Embracing Change: Transitioning from dentistry to tech has been an exciting journey, driven by curiosity and resilience.
-I thrive on adapting to new challenges, transforming them into opportunities for growth, and continuously learning in a dynamic industry.
+I thrive on adapting to new challenges, transforming them into opportunities for growth.

 🤔 I’m combining my analytical background with a passion for innovation to make an impact in the tech world.
 🙌 Open to internships or developer opportunities!
 This is <a href="#" target="_blank">MY RESUME.</a>